sigma144/witness-randomizer/README.md

    * This will randomize your running version of the game and link its progress with the Archipelago servers
 6. Play!

-### Supported versions

-Because of differences between releases, and the amount of memory manipulation the randomizer performs, this project will not work with all versions of The Witness.

-Supported versions of the game are:

-* Steam release for Windows, vX.X
-* [...]

-Other/older versions may or may not work

 # Randomizer features

 This project makes a number of changes to The Witness.
 Most of these are configured as part of the Archipelago game setup process.
 See the [Witness game settings page](https://archipelago.gg/games/The%20Witness/player-settings) on the Archipelago website for info on how to specify these settings for your game.